-For Tasmania, the report uses a figure of 7,908 kWh per year for annual electricity consumption, of which 4,349 kWh is for heating and hot water.
-These consumption figures are based on AER bill benchmarking data from a survey of around 8,000 households (across all jurisdictions except for Western Australia) where participants are asked about their homes and the way they use electricity.
+For New South Wales, the report uses a figure of 4,215 kWh for annual electricity consumption based on AER bill benchmarking data.
+This data is from a survey of around 8,000 households (across all jurisdictions except Western Australia) where participants are asked about their homes and the way they use electricity.

-In Tasmania the representative consumer is a two-person household with electric water heating but no mains gas connection or pool.
+In New South Wales the representative consumer is a two-person household with no pool, no off-peak 'controlled load' tariff, but with a mains gain connection.